3bot/3bot-worker/README.md

 The configuration file is located in `~/3bot/config.ini`.
 If you installed 3bot in an own virtualenv it is located in `<path to virtualenv>/3bot/config.ini`

-When you first run the threebot-worker Script you will be asked to enter a PORT and SECRET_KEY
+You don't need to create a configuration file by yourself.
+When you first run the threebot-worker, you will be asked to enter values for the required settings.

-## Available settings
+### Available settings

 #### BOT_ENDPOINT

+required: True

 default: *